fix

 It takes the average team 256 days to patch a critical vulnerability.
 That’s almost nine months waiting for a hacker to stumble upon an issue that has a high likelihood of being found and extreme consequences for your company.
 For 66% of small businesses, getting breached forced them to close their doors within 6 months of the incident.

-Security theater describes security measures that make us feel like we’re doing more for our application than we actually are.
-A good, and unfortunately common, example of security theater is when vulnerability scanners mark vulnerabilities as Criticals or Highs, even if that’s not the case.
-Vulnerability scanners can’t always tie the issue to the business logic, which is a huge factor in determining the impact and likelihood of attack.
-In fact, only 82% of results provided by vulnerability scanners are relevant.
-On the other hand, Software Secured penetration testers leverage a combination of CVSS and DREAD scoring systems to calculate the actual severity of each vulnerability, meaning there’s no security theater here.
+Security theatre describes security measures that make us feel like we’re doing more for our application than we are.
+A good, and unfortunately common, example of security theatre is when vulnerability scanners mark vulnerabilities as Criticals or Highs, even if that’s not the case.
+Vulnerability scanners can’t always tie the issue to the business logic, which is a huge factor in determining the impact and likelihood of an attack.
+Only 82% of results provided by vulnerability scanners are relevant.
+On the other hand, Software Secured penetration testers leverage a combination of CVSS and DREAD scoring systems to calculate the actual severity of each vulnerability, meaning there’s no security theatre here.

 Following the penetration test, customers receive their report which includes details on replication and remediation suggestions for all found vulnerabilities.
-Since all vulnerabilities have replication steps provided and evidence to prove that they exist, there’s no possibility for false positives to make it into the final pentest report.
+Since all vulnerabilities have replication steps provided and evidence to prove that they exist, false positives cannot make it into the final pentest report.
 For an extra layer of certainty, all reports go through a quality assurance process where at least one other pentester tries to recreate every identified vulnerability to validate that the find is true and that the replication steps make sense.

 If you received what seems like a devastating penetration test report packed with vulnerabilities, you’ll know that your pentest team did a great job at uncovering hidden security gaps in your application.
 Learn more about how to make the most out of a devastating penetration test report here.